mohamedanwer006/redhat/rhcsa/exam_example.md

 net.ipv4.ip_forward=1

 ```
-6. Şystem1 should boot into the multiuser target by default and boot messages should be present (not silenced).
+6. System1 should boot into the multi-user target by default and boot messages should be present (not silenced).

 ```bash
 systemctl set-default multi-user.target
 vim /etc/default/grub